sendgrid/docs/source/Apps/template_engine.md

 This app seperates email templates and design from sending, allowing templates to be worked on through the SendGrid UI and then populated during mail sending.

+Please note that currently there is a limitation of 100 Templates and 100 Versions that can be created per account.

 This app is differs from our other apps, and may be found in a [different location](https://sendgrid.com/templates).

 More documentation may be found with the [Template Engine API Reference]({{root_url}}/API_Reference/Template_Engine_API/index.html).